fsmiamoto/Bulk-Reading-Generator-/README.md

 ![Example of Use](https://i.imgur.com/cuKni4m.png)

-* After that just click Ok and it should be done!
+* After that, just click OK and it should be done!

 ![Success](https://i.imgur.com/ueVGB65.png)